 The land 1 1/8 acres given to them by a member of the congregation, Bro.
 William Kenney and his wife Willie Ann, who was in turn given the land by his former master.
 Bro.
 Kenny designed the church and acted as supervisor to the congregation who actually built the church.
 The trustees Bros.
 Edward Keys, Nelson Kelly, James Champ and the pastor signed the transaction for ten dollars ($10.00) according to the Deed Book 102 – December 1, 1894.

+Our Church has been nationally recognized, for the hand on the steeple and carved facings that adorned the steeple frame.
 After years of wear by ice, snow and rain, the former hand was destroyed.
 A new one was carved and given to the church by Mrs. Alice Ivory in 1985.
 The faces probably refer to Christianity rather than slavery, as sometimes thought.
-High pitched ceilings and hand carved rafters were once visible in the interior of the church.
-However, about twenty years ago, the ceiling was lowered for heating purposes.
+The original hand and faces can be found on display in our fellowship hall.

 The house and lot next door to the church owned by Bro.
 Robert Bell was purchased May 13, 1953 for $1,000.00.
 The house was torn down for parking space.
 The trustees who signed were Bros.
 Robert Bell, Alexander Waller and Whitney Smith (Deed book 305-260).